CHM Responsible Conduct of Research (RCR) Student Process

 What do I have to do?

 Be aware that simply completing the trainings is not enough to obtain credit for RCR training.
-You must also TRACK the training using the RTTS tracking system.
-See below.
+You must also TRACK the training using the RTTS tracking system in order to complete the CHM RCR requirement for medical students.

 - Introduction to RCR